AndreansxTech/AndreansxTech/README.md

 ![Telegram](https://img.shields.io/badge/Telegram-2CA5E0?style=for-the-badge&logo=telegram&logoColor=white)
 ![Static Badge](https://img.shields.io/badge/MikroTik-%23363636?style=for-the-badge&logo=Mikrotik)
 </br>

-## What I like
+## My goals
-Generally I like tech.
-Especially networking.
-I would love to work in network engineering in the future, so I am trying to gain some expereince by expreimenting in my home.
-Around the September of 2024 I started gaining interest in Homelabs.
-Figured that I have a big room so I could build one myself.
-I am hoping to learn more and more by doing practical experiments on my physical hardware.
-You can learn about my journey with my homelab in my <a href="https://github.com/AndreansxTech/Homelab-2025" target="_blank">repository</a>
+I like tech and general computer stuff.
+However I wouldn`t neccessarily want to do typical coding websites etc. I would love to work in network engineering in the future, and I am trying to gain practical experience by performing experience on my physical hardware.
+You can learn about my journey with my homelab by checking out my <a href="https://github.com/AndreansxTech/Homelab-2025" target="_blank">repository</a> dedicated to it.